 - “Book a flight to Vietnam in November.”

-Write it down, or better yet, create a sketch.
-Then update your outlines regularly, as you add more information.
-Now you’ll just have to take one look, and you will know exactly what to do next.
+The key is to do all of these steps in writing — something most people don’t bother with.
+That’s why they get confused.
+Write it down, or better yet, create an actual diagram.
+Then update your notes regularly, as you add more information.
+Now, you’ll just have to take one look, and you’ll know exactly what to do next.